Wells Fargo fires ‘mouse jigglers’ pretending to work

 New rules instituted in the US means that financial brokers working remotely have to be inspected every three years.

-“Wells Fargo holds employees to the highest standards and does not tolerate unethical behavior,” a spokesperson told the BBC.
+“Wells Fargo holds employees to the highest standards and does not tolerate unethical behavior,” a spokesperson told The Independent.

 Wells Fargo said two years ago that it had taken on a hybrid schedule meaning that staff could partially work from home.